Why Do Cats Scratch?

 - choosing a scratching post with a heavy, stable base so it doesn't wobble or topple during use.
 It should be tall enough for your cat to scratch at full stretch.
 A vertical weave helps your cat run their claws downwards

-- providing a scratching pad if your cat prefers to scratch horizontally (for example, cats that scratch carpets and stairs)
+- providing a scratching pad if your cat prefers to scratch horizontally (for example, cats who scratch carpets and stairs)

 Once your cat starts using the scratching post or mat, you can gradually move them to a more suitable location and remove the plastic sheeting.
 Cats often scratch and stretch when they wake up, so you can try placing their scratching post near their bed.
 Every cat should have their own scratching post, positioned in a different place to avoid conflict.

-Some scratch posts are infused with catnip.
+Some scratching posts are infused with catnip.
 Alternatively, you can try rubbing quality catnip on the post to entice them, or put a few pieces of cat food on the post.

 Playing with your cat little and often throughout the day may help redirect their energy away from scratching.